wandb/docs/docs/guides/launch/getting-started.md

     train_fmnist(config)
 ```

 The script above initializes a simple neural network and then trains that network to distinguish types of clothing in images from the [fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist).
-The training is tracked with `wandb` and the source code is logged as an Artifact via `wandb.run.log_code()`, which means that when we run this script W&B will automatically create our first job.
+The training is tracked with `wandb` and the source code is logged as an Artifact with `wandb.run.log_code()`.
+This means that when we run this script W&B will automatically create our first job.

 To install dependencies and run the script, execute the following commands in your terminal: